Indian Island (Bay of Fundy): History

 The third to settle on the island was Goldsmith, who together with Chaffey Sr. started a salt plant, boiling down ocean water.
 The Chaffey family remained closely associated with the island's development, James Chaffey Jr., "an aged man of much intelligence", having two wives and 19 children while carrying on his shipping business.

+In autumn 1771, Captain Owen's ship Campobello Packet stopped at Cranberry Island, where his pilot Aaron Bunker "found his maiden sister bundled abed with the son of rather a wealthy settler on Deer Island [and] swore he would cut the gallant's throat if he did not repair the honour of the family by marrying his sister", leading Captain Owen to bring Eliachim Eaton and Mary Bunker to Indian Island where he had jurisdiction to marry them immediately.

 Following Chaffey Sr.'s death in 1796, new settlers came to the island including Col. Thomas Wyer and Daniel McMasters from St.Andrews who established fish stores, John Wilson of Chamcook who traded in fish and lumber, as well as Mr. Freeman.
 Around 1811, Mr. Henderson who had previously been customs collector at Campobello was reassigned to start a Customs House at Indian Island in light of the flour and other goods being smuggled from the United States as they could earn $10–50 in a night of smuggling.
 On the second day of the War of 1812, three schooners were moored at Indian Island and a privateer ship approached sending out two smaller boats of armed men with the intent of capturing them.
-A delay by the armed men of the island allowed two schooners to slip their cables and beachthemselves,but Merritt's schooner tried to sail for St Andrews and was captured by the privateer.
+A delay by the armed men of the island allowed two schooners to slip their cables and beachthemselves, but Merritt's schooner tried to sail for St Andrews and was captured by the privateer.